JonathanCass/todo/README.md

 The check box status (checked unchecked) is all over the place.
 Not sure how to fix that either.

-If the list item inputted is unusually long it results in a poor result, likely solution - re find how to get the scroll working.

 Instructions:
 Build a To do application using React
 Allow entering in new items (text).